tock/book/src/doc/kernel_attributes.md

 - Major Version: `u16`.
 The major version number of the kernel.
 Little endian.
 - Minor Version: `u16`.
 The minor version number of the kernel.
 Little endian.
-- Micro Version: `i16`.
-The micro version number of the kernel if nonzero.
+- Path Version: `u16`.
+The patch version number of the kernel.
+Little endian.
-  Negative numbers indicate development and pre-releases. -1 indicates a development branch. -2 indicates an alpha pre-release, -3 a beta pre-release, etc. Little endian.
+- Pre-Release: `u16`.
+If 0, this is a release.
+If nonzero, this indicates a development version.
+1 indicates this is a working development.
+Anything above 1 indicates a development release, where 2 means alpha, 3 means beta, etc. Little endian.

 ## Kernel Attributes Location